By Randall Parrish in 1907

 Organization Into Territories

 There was, however, very little permanent white settlement in either Nebraska or Kansas until after 1854, at which date these Territories were legally organized.
 Previous to this, the entire region had been designated merely as the “Indian country,” and its population consisted of little more than wandering trappers and hunters, scattered fur traders with their few employees, and those men interested in the Santa Fe trade.
 Yet as soon as these Territories were formally thrown open to settlement, the rush across the border began.
 The local census in 1855 credits Kansas with a population of 8,501, which increased in five years to 107,206.
-In Nebraska, the growth was less remarkable, its population in 1855 being 4,494, and in 1860, 28,441.
+In Nebraska, the growth was less remarkable, its population in 1855 was 4,494, and in 1860, 28,441.
 In both cases, the settlements were almost totally confined to the river bottoms and within a comparatively short distance of the Missouri River.